- What are electromagnetic fields?

 As a result of the project a set of recommendations was derived.
 These recommendations will aid the Scientific Community and the European Commission in identifying further areas of research in the field of Nuclear Medicine Dosimetry and Patient Radiation Protection.
 It might also give guidance to radiopharmaceutical industry on how to improve the clinical trials and the corresponding documentation needed for obtaining marketing authorization for new compounds.

-The dissemination of results was coordinated by EIBIR.
-During two major European congresses (ECR 2011, EANM 2011) the results of the project were presented in separate pre-congress workshops one which (EANM 2011) was the best attended workshop.
+The dissemination of results was coordinated by European Institute for Biomedical Imaging Research (EIBIR).
+During two major European congresses (ECR 2011, EANM 2011) the results of the project were presented in separate pre-congress workshops.

 In addition, the major publication "Biokinetics and dosimetry of commonly used radiopharmaceuticals in diagnostic nuclear medicine – a review" (Eberlein et al, Eur J Nucl Med Mol Imag 2011) summarizes the findings of the consortium on behalf of diagnostic nuclear medicine dosimetry.
 Moreover the EU published a final report.